sprvtelida/maplibre-gl-draw/docs/API.md

 ## API Methods

-`new MapboxDraw()` returns an instance of Draw with the following API:
+`new MapLibreDraw()` returns an instance of Draw with the following API:

 ### `add(geojson: Object) => Array<string>`